-16. Does Community Eligibility change that guidance?
+16. Does CEP change that guidance?

 No. The statutory requirements described in that guidance, including those related to ranking school attendance areas, determining eligibility of schools to participate in Title I, and allocating Title I funds to participating schools, remain the same.
-This guidance shows how the correct percentages are determined when NSLP data are comprised in whole or in part of Community Eligibility data.
+This guidance shows how the correct percentages are determined when NSLP data are comprised in whole or in part of CEP data.
 See Question 18.

-17. If an LEA wishes to use Community Eligibility data to allocate Title I funds to schools, when would Community Eligibility data first be used to determine a school's eligibility and allocation?
+17. If an LEA wishes to use CEP data to allocate Title I funds to schools, when would CEP data first be used to determine a school's eligibility and allocation?

 Generally, with the exception of new or expanding charter schools, an LEA uses data from the prior year to determine its within-district allocations.
-As a result, with respect to a school that is a Community Eligibility school for the first time, the NSLP data available to its LEA would probably be from the previous year.
-Therefore, with respect to within-district Title I allocations, an LEA would likely first use Community Eligibility data for a school that is a second-year Community Eligibility school.
+As a result, with respect to a school that is a CEP school for the first time, the NSLP data available to its LEA would probably be from the previous year.
+Therefore, with respect to within-district Title I allocations, an LEA would likely first use CEP data for a school that is a second-year CEP school.

-18. How does an LEA allocate Title I funds to schools when it has Community Eligibility and non-Community Eligibility schools?
+18. How does an LEA allocate Title I funds to schools when it has CEP and non-CEP schools?
+(Modified March 2015)

-The number of students directly certified is a subset of the total number of students eligible for free and reduced-price meals because the poverty eligibility threshold for directly certified students is lower than the poverty eligibility threshold for free and reduced-price meals determined through the annual household application.
-Thus, if an LEA has non-Community Eligibility schools with a poverty count based on the number of students approved for free and reduced-price meals and Community Eligibility schools with a poverty count based on, for example, SNAP data, the LEA must use a common poverty metric in order to rank order its schools and allocate Title I funds on an equitable basis.
-5
+The number of students directly certified is a subset of the total number of students eligible for free and reduced-price meals.
+Thus, if an LEA has non-CEP schools with a poverty count based on the number of students approved for free and reduced-price meals and CEP schools with a poverty count based on, for example, students directly certified using SNAP data, the LEA must use a common poverty metric to rank order its schools and allocate Title I funds on an equitable basis.
+(Once this common poverty metric is determined, an LEA that chooses to determine whether it meets Title I's comparability requirement through the high- and low-poverty schools method would also use the same metric for this purpose.6)

-An LEA has options in how it derives this metric.
-One approach is for the LEA to multiply the number of students identified by direct certification in a school by the 1.6 multiplier and divide by the enrollment in the school.
-As noted in Question 6, to account for the difference in poverty rates when using free and reduced-price meals data for some schools and direct certification data for others, the multiplier of 1.6 is intended to approximate the free and reduced-price meals count for a Community Eligibility school.
-A second approach is for the LEA to rank all of its schools solely on the basis of the percentage of students directly certified through SNAP (or another direct certification measure available annually) in both Community Eligibility and non-Community Eligibility schools.
-(As noted in Question 12, because all schools, not just Community Eligibility schools, must directly certify students through SNAP, an LEA should have direct certification data for each of its schools.)
+An LEA has options for deriving a common poverty metric.
+One approach is for the LEA to multiply the number of students identified by direct certification in a CEP school by the 1.6 multiplier.
+As noted in Question 6, to account for the difference in poverty rates when using free and reduced-price meals data for non-CEP schools and direct certification data for CEP schools, the multiplier of 1.6 is intended to approximate the free and reduced-price meals count for a CEP school.

+A second approach is for the LEA to use the number of students directly certified through SNAP (or another direct certification measure available annually) in both CEP and non-CEP schools.